okikio/native/packages/animate/README.md

 });
 ```

 ## Memory Management
-I have found that CSS Animations tend more often than not to be the cause of memory leaks in websites.
-Javascript has become so efficient that it can effectively garbage collect js animations, however, I have found it is exceptionally difficult to manage looped animation be very careful of memory (CSS and JS Animations), they eat up large ammounts of memory and cpu when left running for long periods of time.
-I would suggest making all your animations only occurs a couple times and when they are done use the `stop` method to remove the animations from memory, *"if you don't plan on replaying the animation"*.
-Don't just use the `stop` method, test it first on your site before deploying it in a  production enviroment.
+I have found that CSS Animations tend to be the cause of memory leaks in websites, especially infinite animations.
+Javascript has become so efficient that it can effectively garbage collect js animations, however, I have found it is exceptionally difficult to manage looped animation so be very careful of memory when dealing with CSS and JS Animation), they eat up large ammounts of memory and CPU when left running for long periods of time.
+I would suggest making all your animations only occur a couple times and when they are done use the `stop()` method to remove the animations from memory *"if you don't plan on replaying the same animation"*.
+Don't just use the `stop()` method, test it first on your site before deploying it in a production enviroment.

 ## Best practices (these are from Animate Plus, but they are true for all Animation libraries)